kellyloria/Littoral-Lake-Metabolism/README.md

 ## R script names
 - "NS" referes to a cinder block sensor deployment in either position 1, 2, or 3 at either Blackwood "BW" or Glenbrook "GB"

   - "LM_data_agg" step 1: cleans and aggregates the miniDOT DO data, validation data for PAR extinction, local weather, and could eventually include lake profiles for water temperature and DO from either a handheld YSI pro plus or an RBR multi probe sensor.
+This file may be the most unique to my workflow.
+It also is where we bring in betnhic ligh and attenuation estimates.
   - "LM_modelprep" step 2: formats the data into the stan model list and calculates some of the model paramters
   - "LM_model" step 3 or model: deploys the lake analyzer model in stan.

 ## Refs
 - Lotting et al. 2021: Light transformations and mixing dynamic https://aslopubs.onlinelibrary.wiley.com/doi/epdf/10.1002/lom3.10471